Skip to main content

 Integrate Slack with Torq to trigger workflows from Slack interactions, using a custom endpoint for event notifications.

-Create a Slack Interaction Payloads integration in Torq to trigger Torq workflows by getting notifications of user interactions with shortcuts, modals, or interactive components (such as buttons, select menus, etc) in Slack.
-The integration generates a unique endpoint that can be used by Slack to send data.
+Set up a Slack Interaction Payloads integration in Torq to trigger workflows based on user interactions with Slack shortcuts, modals, or interactive components like buttons and select menus.
+Torq generates a unique endpoint, which Slack uses to send data and trigger workflows.

-1. Go to Build > Integrations > Triggers > Slack Interaction Payloads, and click Add.
+1. Navigate to Integration: Go to Build > Integrations > Triggers > Slack Interaction Payloads, and click Add.

-3. In the table, locate the integration you created and copy the endpoint URL.
-You will enter this as the Request URL when subscribing to Slack interactive events.
+2. Copy URL: In the table, locate the integration you created and copy the endpoint URL.
+Use this as the Request URL when subscribing to Slack interactive events.

 Screenshot showing how to copy the webhook URL of the interaction payloads integration.

-3. Once you've created the app, go to Interactivity & Shortcuts and set Interactivity to On.
+3. Set Interactivity: Once you've created the app, go to Interactivity & Shortcuts and set Interactivity to On.

-4. Enter the Slack Interaction payloads integration endpoint you created in Torq as the Request URL.
+4. Enter URL: Enter the Slack Interaction payloads integration endpoint you created in Torq as the Request URL.

 Screenshot showing how to configure interaction payloads in Slack.